nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 The shrinkwrap command has locked down the dependencies based on what's currently installed in node_modules.
-When `npm install` installs a package with a npm-shrinkwrap.json file in the package root, the shrinkwrap file (rather than package.json files) completely drives the installation of that package and all of its dependencies (recursively).
-So now the author publishes A@0.1.0, and subsequent installs of this package will use B@0.0.1 and C@0.0.1, regardless the dependencies and versions listed in A's, B's, and C's package.json files.
+When `npm install` installs a package with an `npm-shrinkwrap.json` in the package root, the shrinkwrap file (rather than `package.json` files) completely drives the installation of that package and all of its dependencies (recursively).
+So now the author publishes A@0.1.0, and subsequent installs of this package will use B@0.0.1 and C@0.0.1, regardless the dependencies and versions listed in A's, B's, and C's `package.json` files.